-When it comes to carbon monoxide safety, we all have a role to play.
-Find out what you need to do to help keep you and your family safe.
+When it comes to carbon monoxide safety, we all have a role to play to help keep you and your family safe.

 What is Carbon Monoxide?